TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-server-modifyserverparameters.md

 With Azure Database for MySQL Single Server, you can configure parameters at the server level by using the [Azure portal](https://docs.microsoft.com/azure/mysql/howto-server-parameters) or the [Azure CLI](https://docs.microsoft.com/azure/mysql/howto-configure-server-parameters-using-cli).
 To review the current list of configurable parameters, navigate to the **Server parameters** window in the Azure portal.

-> [!NOTE]
-> The server parameter `enforce_gtid_consistency` was configured to ON to help with avoiding unexpected issues after enabling GTID in the future.
+> **Note:** The server parameter `enforce_gtid_consistency` was configured to ON to help with avoiding unexpected issues after enabling GTID in the future.
 In some cases transaction may violate the GTID consistency and you may experience issues blocking your workload with an error like "ERROR: Statement violates GTID consistency".<br>
 If you do not want to enforce GTID, please contact support or our team at AskAzureDBforMySQL@service.microsoft.com with your subscription ID & server name and we will help update the parameter.

 ## Fix it yourself